Satisfactory Academic Progress Policy

 Warning

 Students who fail to meet minimum requirements for attendance and/or academic progress are placed on warning and considered to be making satisfactory progress during the warning period.
-Title IV financial aid is unaffected since the student is considered to be making satisfactory progress during the warning period.
+The institution will notify students of any evaluation in which the student is not meeting Satisfactory Academic progress.
+Title IV financial aid is unaffected by the SAP warning status since the student is considered to be making satisfactory progress during the warning period.
 However, if placed on warning, the student will graduate in warning status as the academic progress warning period extends to the end of the program since there is only one satisfactory progress evaluation at 300 scheduled hours.

 Re-Establishment of Satisfactory Academic Progress and/or Financial Aid Eligibility

-Students are considered to be making satisfactory academic progress during the warning period, and therefore do not lose Title IV financial aid eligibility while on warning.
+Students are considered to be making satisfactory academic progress during the warning period, and therefore do not lose Title IV financial aid eligibility due to being placed on SAP warning status.
+A student may lose Title IV financial aid eligibility if, prior to all Title IV disbursements being made, it becomes mathematically impossible for the student to complete the program within maximum time frame.
 Students placed on warning will graduate in warning status as there is only one evaluation in the program.
 Students who re-enroll in warning status and do not achieve minimum standards by the subsequent evaluation period are no longer eligible for Title IV, HEA pro-gram funds.

 Maximum Time Frame